nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/tracking/README.md

 The tracking task and challenge are a joint work between **Aptiv** (Holger Caesar, Caglayan Dicle, Oscar Beijbom) and **Carnegie Mellon University** (Xinshuo Weng, Kris Kitani).
 They are based upon the [nuScenes dataset](http://www.nuScenes.org) \[1\] and the [3D MOT baseline and benchmark](https://github.com/xinshuoweng/AB3DMOT) defined in \[2\].

+# Getting started
+To participate in the tracking challenge you should first [get familiar with the nuScenes dataset and install it](https://github.com/nutonomy/nuscenes-devkit/blob/master/README.md).
+In particular, the [tutorial](https://www.nuscenes.org/tutorial) explains how to use the various database tables.
+The tutorial also shows how to retrieve the images, lidar pointclouds and annotations for each sample (timestamp).
+To retrieve the instance/track of an object, take a look at the [instance table](https://github.com/nutonomy/nuscenes-devkit/blob/master/schema.md#instance).
+Now you are ready to train your tracking algorithm on the dataset.
+If you are only interested in tracking (as opposed to detection), you can use the provided detections for several state-of-the-art methods [below](#baselines).
+To evaluate the tracking results, use `evaluate.py` in the [eval folder](https://github.com/nutonomy/nuscenes-devkit/tree/master/python-sdk/nuscenes/eval/tracking).
+In `loaders.py` we provide some methods to organize the raw box data into tracks that may be helpful.

 ## Participation
 *Note: The tracking server will open soon.*